Security-Onion-Solutions/securityonion-docs/soup.rst

 There is an option during :ref:`Configuration` to automatically install OS updates.

-Starting in Security Onion 2.3.50, ``soup`` will check for missing OS updates and ask if you want to install them.
+``soup`` checks for missing OS updates and ask if you want to install them.

 Airgap
 ------